MicrosoftDocs/learn/learn-pr/azure/azure-spatial-anchors-tutorials/includes/3-exercise-get-started-with-azure-spatial-anchors.md

     :::image type="content" source="../media/delete-azure-anchor.png" alt-text="Screenshot of Unity with DeleteAzureAnchor button OnClick event configured" lightbox="../media/delete-azure-anchor.png":::

-## Connect the scene to the azure resource
+## Connect the scene to the Azure resource

 In the Hierarchy window, select the **ParentAnchor** object, then in the Inspector window, locate the **Spatial Anchor Manager** (Script) component.
 Configure the **Credentials** section with the credentials from the Azure Spatial Anchors account created as part of the Prerequisites for this tutorial series: